Up extra early to catch the pre-dawn and sunrise. Stretching, throwing, working it.

 Being a bit too relaxed for our own good, a long discussion over lunch about the origins of disco becomes a bit heated.
 Why?
 Don’t know but we googled the points of contention (I was right of course) and then chilled out listening to Boney M and Baccara..
 The sound system is set to play on the deck outside so to hear it in the dining room it was really blasting out.
 Sorry if you live along that bit of the Nile and were having a siesta (but hope you enjoyed the music choice).

 Afternoon is a visit to Philae Temple near Aswan.
-Because its original site was flooded all 40,000 blocks of the temple were disassembled and DSC_1040moved to the current location.
+Because its original site was flooded all 40,000 blocks of the temple were disassembled and moved to the current location.
 There were a few spare blocks lying around but it was an impressive feat.
 Amongst the hieroglyphs and Greco-roman carving there is an inscription commemorating the French pursuit and slaughter of the Mamluks in the 7th Year of the Republic.
 Plenty more hierograffitti

 High security around the football stadium A team from Cairo, Zemalek, are coming to play Aswan FC.
-Much excitement that these demi-gods of Version 2the beautiful game have deigned to come and play.
+Much excitement that these demi-gods of the beautiful game have deigned to come and play.
 Although there is hydro-electricity from the Aswan dams there is not enough to light the stadium for a 3 hour game.
 So the local team wanted to kick-of at noon (3pm here) but the visitors held our for a 5pm kick-off as it’s up to 45 degrees in the afternoon.
 Roll on the Qatar World Cup!

 So after the visit to Philae temple a few of us head off to the airport to pick up my luggage.
 We take a boat upstream through the river in sparkling moonlight.
 As everyone we left behind has started training we climbed up on the roof and had a go.
 After a while the driver yelled up – “Can you sit down please at the back of the boat!
 We’re coming to the cataracts and you’re rocking the boat all over the place!”
 So chilled out by moonlight until we hit a rock.